HydroModPy/HydroModPy/docs/readthedocs/source/index.rst

 script inventory.
 Use :doc:`capability_gallery/index` when you want stable, curated result pages before running anything locally.

-If you are looking for the technical documentation, module diagrams, or UML pages, use :doc:`architecture/index`.
+If you are looking for technical documentation, code-reading guides, module diagrams, or UML pages, use :doc:`architecture/index`.
 If you are looking for equations, modelling assumptions, or method notes, use :doc:`scientific/index`.

 Documentation map
 -----------------